szetyng/Guardrails/README.md

 - `upholdAppeal` in axiomatisation paper under p6 involves decrementing both the sanction level and the offence level.
 However, in p5, the paper said that offence level will not be decremented.
 Currently not decrementing offence level under the reasoning that otherwise there is no use of having separate these two levels in the first place
   - offence level can be used to keep track of agent's criminal activity
   - sanction level is used to keep track of what punishment the agent is currently undergoing
+- re: above bullet point.
+Disregarded.
+Both levels are decremented, to show the difference between a monitor doing its job and a head doing its job

 `appealSanction agent s inst`
 - side-effect: send message `Appeal (Agent, s, Inst)` to `inst.MessageQueue`